jaols/ServiceAccountHandler/ReadMe.md

 ## Introduction

 The ServiceAccountHandler solution is a set of PowerShell scripts and `json` files that will make it possible to finally be able to change passwords for service accounts in a controlled way.
+The process will first establish connections with the listed remote servers.
+If one or more connection fails then the process is aborted, otherwize the service acccount password is changed in Active Directory.
+Then the set password is changed for any found IIS application pool, Task Manager task and Windows service (Or any other supported password type).

+It is possible to have several service accounts and servers in the `json` file that controls the process.

-The solution is highly customizable by using "plug-in" functions.
+The solution is highly customizable by using "plug-in" password functions.

-The solution is primarally targeted for Windows.

 ## Why?